pearlsoflutra5/First-Semester-Final/README.md

 This program is very easy to access I have added a the direct code to reach really quickly with the name of FinalCode.java. with the cloning of this project, there should not have to be any other installations.

 ## Motivation
 I have taken several classes and I needed more focused practice.
 I needed to practice specific questions with specific answers that the teacher required.
 I decided to create my own practice.
-I also know that I wanted to
+I also know that I wanted to create a way to variate the questions so I would actually be able to get better at the material I needed to know.

 ## Contributors
 I want this code to be available to everyone who wants to adapt it for their own purposes as long as the original code stays the same.